 How long do I have if I want to make an objection?

-You must deliver or post your objection to Inland Revenue within 28 days after the date of their decision.
-If you miss this deadline, IRD has a discretion whether or not to consider your objection.
+You must let Inland Revenue know of your objection within 28 days after the date of their decision.
+If you miss this deadline, IRD can decide whether or not to consider your objection.

-What are the grounds for objecting to an assessment?
+What are the reasons for objecting to an assessment?

-Objections to child support assessments can be made only on one or more of the following grounds:
+Objections to child support assessments can be made only for one or more of the following reasons:

-- that the annual or monthly rate of child support was calculated incorrectly
+- the annual or monthly rate of child support was calculated incorrectly

-- that the number of days for which child support is required to be paid is wrong
+- the number of days for which child support is required to be paid is wrong

 Does the liable parent have to keep paying once they’ve made an objection?

 Yes.
 The liable parent must continue paying the amount under the assessment until their objection has been decided.